skinnyjeans/Schedule-LongSteps/README.md

 # NAME

-Schedule::LongSteps - Manage sets of steps accross days, months, years
+Schedule::LongSteps - Manage long term processes over arbitrary large span of time.

 # ABSTRACT

-This attempts to solve the problem of defining and running a serie of steps, maybe conditional accross an arbitrary long timespan.
+This attempts to solve the problem of defining and running a set of potentially conditional steps accross an arbitrary long timespan.

 An example of such a process would be: "After an order has been started, if more than one hour, send an email reminder every 2 days until the order is finished.
 Give up after a month"".
 You get the idea.

-A serie of steps like that is usually a pain to implement and this is an attempt to provide a framework so it would make writing and testing such a process as easy as writing and testing a good old Class.
+Such a process is usually a pain to implement and this is an attempt to provide a framework so it would make writing and testing such a process as easy as writing and testing a good old Class.

 # CONCEPTS